-[By MC Editor, JC Lupis] Let’s do this again.
-A quarter-year has passed since our last look at traditional TV viewing, so it’s time for us to dive into this again.
-Let’s explore some findings from the latest quarterly Total Audience report [download page] from Nielsen, this time covering data from Q3 2018.
+[By MC Editor, JC Lupis] It’s been a while and a lot has happened since our last traditional TV update, but it’s time for us to dive into this again.
+Let’s explore some findings from the latest quarterly Total Audience report [download page] from Nielsen, this time covering data from Q1 2020.

-A quick note before we start: because Nielsen did not publicly issue the Q3 or Q4 2017 reports, we recently moved to this new article format.
-You can visit this article to get that earlier, comprehensive, 6-and-a-half year analysis spanning from Q1 2011 through Q2 2017.
+A quick note before we start: if you’re interested in historical TV viewing data you can visit this article to get a comprehensive, 6-and-a-half year analysis spanning from Q1 2011 through Q2 2017.
 You can also purchase our even deeper analysis here in the form of a presentation that goes into more detail on TV trends (Q1 2012-Q1 2017) and derives a host of insights from the data.

 What Are the Latest Viewing Trends Among Youth?

-Nielsen’s most recent report indicates that Americans aged 18-34 watched a daily average of 1 hour and 51 minutes of traditional TV during Q3 2018.
+Nielsen’s most recent report indicates that Americans aged 18-34 watched a daily average of about 1 hour and 37 minutes of traditional TV during Q1 2020.
 What does that mean?

 No surprises – despite the pandemic and associated stay-at-home orders, youths’ traditional TV viewing is down again.
-In terms of a year-over-year change, Q3’s figure represents a decline of 23 minutes per day, according to a review of the figures in Nielsen’s Q1 2020 and Q1 2019 reports.
+In terms of a year-over-year change, Q1’s figure represents a decline of about 18 minutes per day, according to a review of the figures in Nielsen’s Q1 2020 and Q1 2019 reports.

-In percentage terms, the amount of time 18-34-year-olds as a whole spent watching traditional TV (live and time-shifted) in Q3 2018 dropped by about 17.2% from the previous year.
-Needless to say, that’s a huge chunk – a drop of about 1 in every 6 minutes in just a single year.
+In percentage terms, the amount of time 18-34-year-olds as a whole spent watching traditional TV (live and time-shifted) in Q1 2020 dropped by about 15.3% from the previous year.
+That’s a significant chunk – a drop of almost 1 in every 6 minutes – and continues years of viewing declines.

-To give some context to the extent to which digital has supplanted traditional TV for youth, this latest report indicates that 18-34-year-olds spent one hour more per day in Q3 2018 using apps and the web on smartphones alone than watching traditional TV.
+To give some context to the extent to which digital has supplanted traditional TV for youth, this latest report indicates that 18-34-year-olds spent almost three times as much time using apps and the web on smartphones alone than watching traditional TV.

 A quick note: the above data is averaged among the 18-34 population as a whole, meaning that it includes those (many) youth who don’t watch traditional TV.
 How many?
-Traditional TV reached just 73% of 18-34-year-olds during the third quarter (compared to 86% of the adult population).
+Traditional TV reached just 71% of 18-34-year-olds during the third quarter (compared to 81% of the adult population).
 By comparison, 90% of 18-34-year-olds used the internet on smartphones during the quarter.